Archaeology in Romagna

 Estimated reading time: 6 minutes

-Archaeology means emotions, sense of wonder for discovery, but also love for travel.
+Archaeology means emotions, a sense of wonder for discovery, but also love for travel.
 It’s a journey backwards in history, that aims at knowing step by step what our origins are and from where we come.
 This is a chance to give our present a social meaning through the interpretation of material rests, but also of written and iconographic remains our ancestors left us during their life.

 Emilia Romagna, like all the rest of Italy, over the millennia experienced different people and cultures that have been marking and moulding history over the centuries.
 Archaeological digs started from the 19th century onwards, whether fortuitous or planned.
-The findings led to the definition of an ever more precise timeline, especially as regards the alternation of cultures, playing an active role in the creation of a collective memory.
+The findings led to the definition of an ever more precise timeline, especially as regards the alternation of cultures, playing an active role in the creation of collective memory.
 Today, part of the findings are guarded inside the museums and the archaeological sites spread throughout the Romagna.

 In this piece, we are going to start a journey in order to get to know more closely the sites and to give you some useful advice if you want to visit them personally.